-With Body & Soul, Dublin Pride and Glastonbury having all taken place over the weekend, you’re bound to need some R&R over the coming days to beat the festival blues.
+With Electric Picnic having taken place over the weekend, you’re bound to need some R&R over the coming days to beat the festival blues.
 If you weren’t one of the smart (and smug) people who booked a day or two off from work to recover, have a read of our top tips on surviving and striving in the office after a mad couple of days…

 Stick on the washing machine, iron your work attire and do a food shop to make the week ahead less painful.
 There’s nothing worse than having to face a minging bag of muddy clothes or an empty fridge after a long day at the office.

 get over yourself

 It’s natural to feel a bit sorry for yourself but you have to man/woman up.
 Fill up on a good breakfast, put on your favourite Spotify playlist on your commute and get on with it.
 Chances are you’ll have a work buddy who you met at the campsite covered in glitter so you can support each other in this time of need.
 Strength in numbers!